 1.3 Unless specifically stated to the contrary in the engagement letter:

 1.3.1 We will use reasonable efforts to ensure that our personnel named in the Engagement Letter are available to provide the services.
 However, if we need to, we may replace these personnel with others of a similar skill.

 1.3.2 We will rely on the information that you provide and will not verify that information.
 Where we provide advice, that advice represents our opinion which has been formed based on our knowledge of your particular circumstances.

-1.3.3 The services do not include the provision of legal advice or legal due diligence services.
+1.3.3 Except for taxation advice, the services do not include the provision of legal advice or legal due diligence services.

 - Our services are provided on the basis of the current tax legislation and with the current practices of the New Zealand Inland Revenue Department and any other relevant tax authority at that time.

 - We cannot be held responsible if legislation or such practices change at some future date, or change with retroactive effect.